 Unsanded Grout

-This grout offers a smoother surface, making it easier to clean and less susceptible to staining compared to sanded grout.
-However, the lack of texture can lead to cracking over time, especially with improper installation or large tile gaps.
-Unsanded grout is a good choice for smaller gaps and areas with minimal movement.
+Unsanded grout provides a smoother surface, making it easier to clean and less prone to staining than sanded grout.
+However, its lack of texture can make it more susceptible to cracking over time, particularly if installed improperly or used in larger tile gaps.
+It’s best suited for smaller joints and areas with minimal movement.

 Epoxy Grout

-The champion of stain resistance, epoxy grout is a superior option for high-moisture areas like showers or countertops.
-It's also less prone to cracking.
-However, applying epoxy grout requires more skill and experience compared to other types.
-Improper application can lead to a cloudy or uneven finish.
+The champion of stain resistance, epoxy grout is an excellent choice for high-moisture areas like showers and countertops.
+It's also less prone to cracking, making it a durable option.
+However, applying epoxy grout requires more skill and experience than other types.
+If not done correctly, it can result in a cloudy or uneven finish.

 Mastering the Art of Grout Cleaning